 For a compressed air system to work, air must be released through the system at the right pressure and with enough volume and consistency.
 Although these systems usually pay for themselves, a hole as small as 1/8 inch diameter in a 100 psi system can cost over $1,200 per year in lost energy.
 Miscalibration is another risk that can steal power from a compressed air system, as can rust, buildup, or debris in the system’s piping.
 Therefore, it’s important to select the right air compression system and maintain it well.

 Another factor that impacts how well a compressed air system works is the piping used in the system.
-Below are some of the more common materials used for compressed air piping, as well as the pros and cons of each.
+Below are some of the more common types of pipes used for compressed air, as well as the pros and cons of each.

 An old favorite, iron piping has been around for decades.
 One benefit to iron piping is fittings for it can be found at any hardware store and are generally inexpensive.
 However, tailoring iron piping to your facilities can be challenging and often requires a plumber.
 Also, because of the condensation that is unavoidable with compressed air systems, iron compressed air piping is prone to corrosion.
 Corrosion, in turn, leads to rusty debris, blockages, and possibly even leaks that affect the pressure of the compressed air.
 This, in turn, diminishes the power put out by your machine.